-During the Pandemic, Nicole studied with Francesca Cervero and honed her craft to teach virtual private yoga.
-Additionally, she opened her group, corporate, chair yoga and meditation curricula to virtual classrooms.
+During the Pandemic, Nicole pivoted to teach virtual private yoga.
+After logging over 3,000 zoom hours while teaching yoga, her capacity to strengthen students on the zoom platform has had a ripple affect in everyone she serves.
+She opened “virtual studio” and offered her yoga trainings, corporate classes, group chair yoga and meditation curricula all over the world.
 As a result, she has kept her students safe and strong while being energetically together yet physically apart.

 Once upon a time, a tough, urbane New York litigator took a yoga class.
 She had been trained as a verbal assassin and used her rapier wit to slice and dice her opponents in Brooklyn Housing Court.
 Upon completing the yoga class, she immediately fell under a yogic spell of calm, quiet strength.
 A shift occurred guiding her from the subtle art of vituperation to unflappable compassion.
 At first she did yoga for vanity.
 Then she did yoga for her sanity.
 Finally, she began doing yoga for humanity.
 She held tree pose while she drafted memos to her paralegal.
 Instead of beginning her day at with Dunkin Donuts ice coffee and five chocolate, Munchkin Doughnut Holes, she began taking 5AM breathing classes with the Yoga Guru Mary Dunn at the Iyengar Institute of Yoga in New York City.